Learning how to communicate in one of the most widely spoken and lyrical languages in the world.

 In Years 7 and 8 pupils quickly learn the rules of pronunciation so that they can match sounds to letters and tackle new vocabulary effectively.
 Through the topics of Family, School, Free time, Home and Holidays they learn the concepts of gender, word order, using the present tense, expressing simple opinions and talking about the future.
 Year 7 ends with the popular and successful Taster Trip to the Opal Coast where all pupils order their meal in French.
 Year 8 continues with the introduction of the past tense and topics include Food, Health and Clothes.
 They make a conscious move towards increasing the complexity of their expression through greater use of connectives and new structures.

-In Year 9 pupils continue to build the foundations of core knowledge with the imperfect and future tenses, focusing on comparing towns, life in 1900 and giving advice on healthy living.
-Assessment begins to prepare pupils for GCSE where they will speak and write at length on topics already familiar from previous years as well as new subjects such as the Environment or New Technologies.
+In Year 9 pupils continue to build the foundations of core knowledge with the future tense, focusing on comparing towns and giving advice on healthy living.
+The GCSE specification is introduced in the middle of Year 9 and continues throughout the Middle School, with pupils learning to speak and write at length on topics already familiar from previous years as well as new subjects such as the Environment or New Technologies.
 They do extensive work to broaden their vocabulary, increase the complexity of their expression and boost oral confidence and fluency.
-At GCSE we follow the AQA exam specification.
+At GCSE we follow the Edexcel exam specification.

 The A Level course covers a range of social issues and cultural topics which all relate to life in France and French-speaking countries.
 It builds on the topics of GCSE, but introduces new language so that you develop a thorough insight into aspects of French culture.
 You will study a French film in depth, and in the second year of the course a work of French literature.
 More contemporary issues such as modern French music, the changing nature of the family and the multicultural society, are also core elements of study.